-- Appliances, used to launch the Appliance manager for any V-Series appliances associated with the current Policy Server. - TRITON Settings, used to perform configuration tasks that affect all of the installed TRITON modules, like creating administrator accounts. - Help, used to access context-sensitive instructions and troubleshooting materials, tutorials, and online Support tools.
+- Appliances, used to view a list of appliances in your network. - TRITON Settings, used to perform configuration tasks that affect all of the installed TRITON modules, like creating administrator accounts. - Help, used to access context-sensitive instructions and troubleshooting materials, tutorials, and online Support tools.
 More information is available in Lesson 2: Accessing Help, page 14.